ryansheehy0/Cheat_Sheets/nodejs.md

   - Put in the layouts folder in the views folder
 - **Templates** contain the content unique to a particular page
 - **Partials** are reusable sections of a web page
-  - Put in the partials folder in he views folder
+  - Put in the partials folder in the views folder

-Templates and/or particles are placed into layouts in order to make a completed page.

-- You can use `{{> handlebarFileName}}` to render any handlebar template/partial
+  - You can use `{{> handlebarFileName}}` to render any handlebar partial
   - The default file path starts with views/partials/handlebarFileName

+Particles are placed into layouts in order to make a completed page.

 #### Custom Helpers